 Don't over-water.
 Established plants need very little water through the winter unless the weather is very dry.

-Keep mulch at least two inches deep in all non-turf planting areas to reduce evaporation, keep soils moist, add nutrients, and discourage weeds.
+Keep mulch at least two inches deep in all non-lawn planting areas to reduce evaporation, keep soils moist, add nutrients, and discourage weeds.

-Mow less frequently, set mower blade higher (3-3.5 inches), and mow during the cool parts of the day.
+Mow less frequently, set mower blades higher (3-3.5 inches), and mow during the cool parts of the day.

-Aerate lawns and fill the plugs with compost so water can soak in deeply.
+Aerate lawns annually and fill the plugs with compost so water can soak in deeply.

-Fertilize and prune at the right time.
+Fertilize and prune in cool seasons.
 New growth needs more water.
 To avoid stimulating new growth during hot months, do not user high-nitrogen fertilizers or prune after April.